-Task Function

-Checks the Server Certificates (KMOs)

-This task reads all the names of KMOs that are in the same container as the server object and puts them in a list.
-The task then performs the following for each KMO in the list:

-- Attempts to populate the NDSPKI:Not Before and NDSPKI:Not After attributes with the validity dates of the certificate. - Checks whether Public has the Read right to the Host Server attribute. - Checks the link from the KMO to a server that is a back link.
-If the back link is for a different server, it ignores the KMO and removes it from its list. - Reads the private key and attempts to unwrap it.

-Reverifies the links to the KMOs

-This task reads the list of Server Certificate objects (or KMOs) that are linked to the SAS:Service object.
+Task Function Checks the Server Certificates (KMOs) This task reads all the names of KMOs that are in the same container as the server object and puts them in a list.
+The task then performs the following for each KMO in the list: Attempts to populate the NDSPKI:Not Before and NDSPKI:Not After attributes with the validity dates of the certificate.
+Checks whether Public has the Read right to the Host Server attribute.
+Checks the link from the KMO to a server that is a back link.
+If the back link is for a different server, it ignores the KMO and removes it from its list.
+Reads the private key and attempts to unwrap it.
+Reverifies the links to the KMOs This task reads the list of Server Certificate objects (or KMOs) that are linked to the SAS:Service object.
 It compares each KMO in this list to the list created in Checks the Server Certificates (KMOs).
 Using the checks from Checks the Server Certificates (KMOs), the task determines if there are any problems with the linked certificates and it unlinks them if the KMO is unusable.
 The task also determines if there are any unlinked KMOs that are usable by this server and it links them, if they exist.

-Creates default certificates

-This task determines if Server Self-Provisioning is enabled at the Organizational CA object.
+Creates default certificates This task determines if Server Self-Provisioning is enabled at the Organizational CA object.
 If Server Self-Provisioning is not enabled, this step is skipped.
 If Server Self-Provisioning is enabled, then the task calls the NPKICreateDefaultCertificates() API.
-This API creates or replaces the SSL CertificateIP and the SSL CertificateDNS certificates if:

-The certificates do not exist.

-- The certificates are not expired or about to expire. - The certificates' subject names do not match the default IP and DNS address configured for the server.

-In addition, this API acquires all of the IP and DNS addresses configured for the server and it creates and/or replaces a certificate for each one, such as IP AG ip address or IP DNS dns name if:
+This API creates or replaces the SSL CertificateDNS certificate if: The certificate does not exist.
+The certificate is not expired or about to expire.
+The certificate's subject name does not match the default IP and DNS address configured for the server.
+NOTE: eDirectory 8.8 SP8 does not automatically create SSL CertificateIP.
+SSL Certificate DNS contains all the IPs listed in the Subject Alternative Name.
+In addition, this API acquires all of the IP and DNS addresses configured for the server and it creates and/or replaces a certificate for each one, such as IP AG ip address or IP DNS dns name if: The certificates do not exist.

-- The certificates do not exist. - The certificates are expired or about to expire.
+• The certificates are expired or about to expire.